-BIO || REPERTOIRE
+BIO & RECORDINGS || REPERTOIRE

 Award winning and critically acclaimed operatic mezzo-soprano/vocalist, Ema Mitrović, is described: “Mezzo-soprano Ema Mitrovic laid down a plush carpet of notes, performing Ulrica’s Aria from “Un Ballo.”
 The tessitura’s low end dropped into the contralto range where she voiced both authority and menace.”
-(Benefit Concert for Ukraine OperaWire 3/21/22), “out of the ensemble, I found Ema Mitrovic as the Monitress to be the standout” (Opera Manhattan, Suor Angelica ’12) and “…her rich mezzo is pure pleasure..”
+(Benefit Concert for Ukraine OperaWire 3/21/22), “out of the ensemble, I found Ema Mitrović…to be the standout” (Opera Manhattan, Suor Angelica ’12) and “Her rich mezzo is pure pleasure..”
 (Hudson Opera Theatre, Lucia di Lammermoor ’18).

 In 2019, Ema made her debut as the Alto Soloist in Handel’s Messiah with the Sullivan County Chamber Orchestra and returned to the Hudson Opera Theatre to sing Mercédès and cover the title of Bizet’s Carmen in April and Suzuki in Puccini’s Madama Butterfly in June.
 Both performances were positively reviewed, describing her voice as a “rich, dusky mezzo” and “Ema’s voice is rich and lush, very satisfying to hear” (www.bassobuff.com).
 In May, she reprised the title in Humperdinck’s Hansel & Gretel with New York Performing Arts Theatre.
 She was also a semi-finalist in Opera at Florham International Vocal Competition, in collaboration with The Gerda Lissner Foundation.

 In the fall of 2018, Ms. Mitrović made her company and role debut with The Lighthouse Opera Theatre in Bronx, NY as Mrs. McLean in Carlisle Floyd’s Susannah.
 She competed as one of 40 semi-finalists in the 2018 Vermont Vocal Competition hosted by Barn Opera and was invited as a guest artist to sing the role of Hansel in New Jersey City University’s production of Hansel and Gretel, performed in English.
 Earlier 2018, Ema returned to Hudson Opera Theatre in the roles of Alisa (Lucia di Lammermoor), Annina (La Traviata), and made a work and company debut as the alto soloist in Antonin Dvořák’s Requiem with Central Jersey Choral Society under the baton of Maestro Christopher Loeffler.

 During 2017, Ema was seen as Mercédès (Carmen) with Amore Opera, NYC, as the Spirit Mother in The Birth of the Wild Heart by Pamela Stein Lynde and Joule L’Adara with Guided Imagery Opera NYC, and Tisbe (La Cenerentola) in an excerpts concert as well as Third Lady in an abridged performance of Die Zauberflöte with Opera Theatre of Montclair, NJ.
 She also performed in works by Anne Phillips’ “What are we doing to Our World?” and “That Certain Age” presented by Chelsea Opera and Kindred Spirits.

 Ema has performed versatile programs in different venues, crossing over genres of music, particularly classical and jazz, with hints of Balkan Roma folk music.
 Ema is no stranger to the jazz community having had the pleasure of studying and performing with Grammy nominated artists Roseanna Vitro, Allen Farnham, Tim Horner, among others, while completing a BM in Voice Performance at New Jersey City University ‘11.
 She made her solo debut at Small’s Jazz Club in November of 2014 performing both classical and jazz works to a sold-out house.

 During her studies at NJCU, Ema was under the tutelage of Metropolitan Opera stars, tenor, Anthony Laciura, and dramatic mezzo-soprano, Sondra Kelly.
 While at NJCU she performed the roles of Carmen (La Tragédie de Carmen), first witch (Dido Aeneas), Mrs. Gobineau (The Medium), mother (Amahl and the Night Visitors), Marta (Company), Jack’s Mother (Into the Woods),and the third lady (The Magic Flute).
 In 2015-’16, Ema continued studies with mezzo-soprano Adria Firestone and soprano Dr. Donna Zapola-Connolly, specifically in Dramatic Coaching and Vocal Pedagogy.